 Gaze At One of the Largest Buddha Statues in the World

 At 51-metres, the gilded statue of Buddha Dordenma is one of the largest statues of Buddha in the world.
-125,000 statues of Buddha between 8 and 12-inches-tall fill the massive body.
-Buddha Dordenma sits atop of a large meditation hall and outdoor meeting space on a hilltop overlooking Thimpu Valley.
+125,000 statues of Buddha between 8 and 12 inches tall fill the massive body.
+Buddha Dordenma sits atop a large meditation hall and outdoor meeting space on a hilltop overlooking Thimpu Valley.